Emergency Dentist Mesquite

 • Increased swelling that could cause a blockage of the airway

 Dr. Rana is trained and skilled at treating all types of dental emergencies and will provide the care you need as quickly as possible.
 From serious toothaches and chipped teeth to soft tissue injuries and a knocked-out tooth, he can offer start-to-finish treatment in-house, so you don’t have to wait long hours in a lobby or only have your symptoms treated.
-With Dr. Rana, your oral health and smile aesthetic is in good hands.
+With Dr. Rana, your oral health and smile aesthetic are in good hands.

 What Should I Do If I Experience a Dental Emergency While I’m Out of Town?